Personal standard of Adolf Hitler

-Hitler introduced the standard after assuming supreme command of the Wehrmacht, following the forced resignation of Werner von Blomberg, Minister of War and Commander-in-Chief of the Wehrmacht, in 1938.
+Hitler introduced the standard after German president Paul von Hindenburg died in August 1934, allowing Hitler to abolish the presidency and claim the title of Führer.
+Hitler displayed the flag when he assumed supreme command of the Wehrmacht, following the forced resignation of Werner von Blomberg, Minister of War and Commander-in-Chief of the Wehrmacht, in 1938.

 The personal standards of Hitler were manufactured in various sizes.
 Some were not flown but were hung or displayed in interior venues like the opera or at Nazi Party Day.
 The standard was also embossed on teaspoons from the mess hall dining sets of Führerbegleitbrigade.

-The standard was similar to the banner of the 1st SS Panzer Division Leibstandarte SS Adolf Hitler (LSSAH), which had minor differences.
+The standard was similar to the banner of the 1st SS Panzer Division "Leibstandarte SS Adolf Hitler" (LSSAH), which had minor differences.
 After Soviet troops captured one LSSAH banner staff in 1945, the trophy has been confused with Hitler's personal standard at the 1945 Moscow Victory Parade.

+Until 2024, it was believed that none of the actual standards survived.
+In December 2024, the National Museum in Poznań, Poland, announced they discovered that a Nazi banner that was kept in the museum since the 1960s was in fact one Hitler's personal standards.
+The banner was found in Poznań opera hall in the 1960s and was probably placed there during World War II in case Hitler decided to visit.
+The museum told the Polish Press Agency that they have no plans to exhibit the standard soon as it is "an object so strongly associated with Hitler could become an object of neo-Nazi worship" and if any display of the standard did take place it "should be very well thought out" to prevent that.